mrCamilo/misc/README.md

-Lots of things that aren't worth their own repo.
+Things that aren't worth their own repo.